-The doctoral program in Nutritional Sciences offers interdisciplinary training to prepare students to meet the needs for expanding the base of new knowledge in nutritional sciences and to apply this knowledge in public health and clinical health care settings.
+The doctoral program in Nutritional Sciences offers interdisciplinary training to prepare students to expand the base of new knowledge in nutritional sciences and to apply this knowledge in public health and clinical health care settings.
 The PhD program is designed to assist students in:

 Additionally, the program seeks to meet the substantial state, regional and national need for doctorally prepared faculty in schools or departments of nutrition and the health sciences and for leadership positions in agencies in which PhD level nutrition researchers study the relationships between human nutrition and health.

-Students are appointed an appropriate academic advisor from the core faculty, and throughout the program, this faculty advisor monitors the student's progress and assists in mapping out an appropriate plan of study.
+Students select an appropriate academic advisor from the core faculty, and throughout the program, this faculty advisor monitors the student's progress and assists in mapping out an appropriate plan of study.
 During the course of their study,students will choose a dissertation chair and select a research topic that coincides with their individual interests.